simo101/sdkuservisualisation/README.md

 `tsd install`

 This will install all the necessary typings.
+This will only work if you have installed tsd before hand.

 To connect it to your project you need to change the following constants in the `script.ts`